Today's Articles

 On April 30, the regiment drew 950 Enfield rifles and swords for non-commissioned officers (NCOs).
 By May, 11 more troops had arrived in Boston than were required to man the regiment.
 The 55th Massachusetts was begun with the next round of recruits.
 On May 28, Shaw led the men of the 54th through the streets of Boston to the docks, where the regiment boarded a transport steamer and sailed south.
 The 54th arrived at Port Royal Island on June 4 and was placed under the overall command of Major General David Hunter.
 Initially, the regiment was used to provide manual labor at the loading docks, but Shaw applied for action.

 His regiment boarded onto transport four days later and was sent to Hilton Head, South Carolina.
 From there, they moved further south to St. Simons Island, Georgia, which served as their base of operations.
 On June 11, 1863, the 54th was sent with the 2nd South Carolina Volunteers (also black) for a raid against Darien, Georgia.
 Overall command of the force was with the senior officer, Colonel James Montgomery of the 2nd South Carolina.
 Upon reaching the town, Montgomery set his troops to loot it.
-Shaw was outraged by this behavior by Union troops.
+Shaw was outraged by the behavior of Union troops.
 He ordered his troops to limit their seizures to those items that would be useful for the camp and committed only one company to the task.

 He asked if Montgomery was acting under orders from General Hunter, stating in part, "I am perfectly willing to burn any place which resists or gives some reason for such a proceeding, but it seems to me barbarous to turn women and children adrift in that way; and if I am only assisting Colonel Montgomery in a private enterprise of his own, it is very distasteful to me."
 It is unclear if Shaw ever received an answer from Halpine, but Montgomery carried out a policy supported by Hunter.